eanders/vagrant-op/README.md

 vagrant up
 ```

+To access the web interface outside of the vagrant container, you'll need to add certificates for nginx-proxy [as noted in the warehouse networking setup](https://github.com/greenriver/hmis-warehouse/blob/production/docs/developer-networking.md#certificate) and then restart vagrant.

 If you want both CAS and the warehouse to share a database server, you may want to add a `docker-compose-override.yml` to one of the installations that puts the db container on a different port
 ```yaml
 version: '3.8'